Tight Bounds for The Price of Fairness: Conclusion

 \section{Conclusion}

-We have derived tight bounds for the price of proportional fairness for all postive integers $n$ and for both the equal and the unequal maximum achievable utilities cases.
-As such, we improved on the bounds derived by BFT (2011).
-Specifically, their bounds for the price of proportional fairness are tight only when $\sqrt{n}$ is an integer and all players have equal maximum achievable utilities.
+We have derived tight bounds for the price of proportional fairness for all positive integers $n$ and for both the equal and the unequal maximum achievable utilities cases.
+As such, we improved on the bounds derived for this case by BFT (2011).
+Specifically, their bound for the price of proportional fairness is tight only when $\sqrt{n}$ is an integer and when all players have equal maximum achievable utilities.

-We have also studied the MMF criterion, which is in the spirit of Rawlsian justice and is motivated by the Kalai-Smorodinsky solution for the two-player case (see BFT 2011).
-For this fairness criterion, BFT (2011) have derived a tight bound for the price of MMF only when the maximum achievable utilities for all players are equal.
-By contrast, we have derived a tight bound for the price of MMF for the unequal maximum utilities case, which reduces to the tight bound in BFT (2011) for the case of equal maximum achievable utilities.
+We have also studied the price of the Max-Min fairness (MMF) criterion, which is a fairness in the spirit of Rawlsian justice and is consistent with the Kalai-Smorodinsky solution for the two-player case (see BFT 2011).
+BFT (2011) have derived a tight bound for the price of MMF only when the maximum achievable utilities for all players are equal.
+By contrast, we have derived a tight bound for the price of MMF for the unequal maximum achievable utilities case, which reduces to the tight bound derived by BFT (2011) for the case of equal maximum achievable utilities.

-For both fairness notions, we have also studied the sensitivity of our bounds and BFT bounds to the variabilities of the maximum achievable utilities.
-Both bounds increase with the variability of the maximum achievable utilities, but the BFT bounds increase at a faster rate.
-In addition, in the worst case of maximum achievable utilities, we have proven that our bounds for both the PF and MMF criteria are $1-1/n$.
-By comparison, as we have noted, the BFT bound in the worst case for the PF criterion is also $1-1/n$, but for the MMF criterion it is $1-4/(n+1)^2$.
+For both fairness notions, we have also studied the sensitivity of our bounds and the BFT bounds to the variability of the maximum achievable utilities. \yding{Both bounds increase with the variability of the maximum achievable utilities, but the BFT bounds increase at a faster rate.
+The numerical experiments reveal that for maximum utility vectors with or without a special structure, our bounds significantly improve upon the BFT bounds for both fairness criteria.}

+Finally, for the unequal maximum achievable utilities case, we have introduced, for both fairness criteria, the notion of the worst-case price of fairness in terms of the maximum achievable utilities.
+We have proven that for our bounds, both for the PF and MMF criteria, the worst-case of the POF is $1-1/n$.
+In contrast, we have proven that the BFT supremum bound for the price of PF is \yding{$1-O(n^{1.25})$, and that of MMF is $1-O(n^2)$.
+Therefore, our bounds asymptotically improve upon the BFT bound for both fairness criteria when there is a large number of players.
+The characterization of the worst-case maximum achievable utility vectors should also help the decision maker understand in which scenarios it is most costly to implement a fairness solution. }

 \theendnotes